spacemonkeydelivers/riscof/docs/source/commands.rst

   ``./riscof_work``
 - no-browser: when used, RISCOF skips automatically opening the html report in the default web browser.
+- header file: macro file to include for the coverage of the test suite.
+This can be added using the ``-h`` flag.

 The coverage command simply passes the cgf files to the reference plugin's runTests function.
 The Reference plugin is responsible to generating a yaml based coverage report for each test using ``riscv-isac``.